udayakumar-s/ej2-angular-docs/ej2-angular/frameworks-and-feature/tree-shaking.md

 ## Using Syncfusion with Tree Shaking

-By default, Syncfusion Angular components supports Tree Shaking and it dose not require any special changes in application level.
+By default, Syncfusion Angular components support Tree Shaking and it does not require any special changes at the application level.

 ## Implementing Tree Shaking in an Angular Application